 - Malabsorptive/restrictive surgery

-This type of surgery works by reduction in the size of the stomach, as a result of which amount of food that stomach can hold is restricted.
+This type of surgery works by a reduction in the size of the stomach, as a result of which amount of food that stomach can hold is restricted.
 Hence person eats less that aids in losing weight.

 Some of the examples of restrictive surgeries are as follows: